RedBanies3ofThem/baselines/README.md

 We explore and evaluate the performance of different neural network architectures with a fixed neuron budget for deep reinforcement learning.
-We use a Double Dueling DQN algorithm with prioritized experience replay for the Atari game Space Breakers.
+We use a Double Dueling DQN algorithm with prioritized experience replay for the Atari game Space Invaders.
 We also use the default hyperparameters and frame stacking.

 **Experiment Overview**